-4. The Value of Pet Ownership
+4.1 The value of pet ownership

-- 4.1 Runnymede Council recognises the benefits of pet ownership, and the enjoyment pets can bring.
-The Council wishes to encourage responsible pet ownership and will seek to ensure that resources are identified to assist tenants to keep their pet in a responsible manner which may include subsidising some veterinary services at our discretion and assisting tenants to get their dog microchipped. - 4.2 RBC will work in partnership with all relevant organisations, such as the Dogs Trust, Cats Protection, RSPCA and PDSA and support tenants where possible to maintain their pet's welfare.
-This will include referring tenants to independent advice on pet care, advise on pet insurance and a list of local, reputable animal welfare and veterinary organisations.
+Runnymede Council recognises the benefits of pet ownership, and the enjoyment pets can bring.
+The Council wishes to encourage responsible pet ownership and will seek to ensure that resources are identified to assist tenants to keep their pet in a responsible manner - which may include subsidising some veterinary services at our discretion and assisting tenants to get their dog microchipped.

+RBC will work in partnership with all relevant organisations, such as the Dogs Trust, Cats Protection, RSPCA and PDSA and support tenants where possible to maintain their pet's welfare.
+This will include referring tenants to independent advice on pet care, advice on pet insurance and a list of local, reputable animal welfare and veterinary organisations.

-4.3 RBC will also help older people and those living with a terminal illness to arrange care for their pet(s) including promoting services offered by charitable organisations to rehome pets if people can no longer care for them.
+RBC will also help older people and those living with a terminal illness to arrange care for their pet(s) including promoting services offered by charitable organisations to rehome pets if people can no longer care for them.

-5. Seeking Permission
+4.2 Seeking Permission

-- 5.1 Tenants are required to seek permission to keep certain types of domestic pet.
+Tenants are required to seek permission to keep certain types of domestic pet.
 Written permission is not required to keep a fish, small caged bird or small domestic rodent.
-For the purpose of this policy a domestic pet is defined as:
+For the purpose of this policy a domestic pet is defined as: -

 - Dog (excluding any dogs highlighted by the Dangerous Dogs Act 1991)

 - Cat

 - Bird (such as a budgie and cockatoo)

 - Fish

 - Small, caged rodent

 - Small non-poisonous caged reptile

 - Non-poisonous contained insect or amphibian

 - Guinea pig

 - Rabbit